 - Can work and earn extra spending money without traveling

-We provide five meal plans for resident students.
-The following is a summary of the Scarlet Plan, the minimum meal plan for our residents in Pacelli Hall, which costs individuals approximately $2,200 per semester and is required for residence on campus.
+We offer four meal plans for resident students.
+The following is a summary of the Scarlet Plan, the minimum meal plan for our first-year residents, which costs individuals approximately $2,500 per semester and is required for residence on campus.
 The following are highlights of this plan:

 - The meal plan is designed with the student's health in mind, assuming that it is important for students to eat regular, healthy meals.
 We recommend that students eat wisely so that they can perform well both in and outside of the classroom.

-- Meal plan dollars can be used in the SXU Diner, Cougar Fuel, Rhubarb's and Gilhooley's Grande Saloon.
+- Meal plan dollars can be used in the SXU Diner, Rhubarb's, Coffee Cats, and Starbucks.

 - Review the general budget (PDF) a student should follow over each week of the semester.

 Upper-division halls (Morris, McCarthy and O'Brien) have open visitation provided that all roommates and suitemates are in agreement and have open access to their room.
 No visitor should have an extended presence in the room.

 The residence halls close during the following University break periods and all residents are expected to vacate the halls during these closed periods: